19 Fits and residuals

 19.2 Computing the residuals

-Now, we’ll subtract the group means from their respective group values: this will give us the residuals for each batch.
+To facilitate our comparison of the residuals, we will “re-level” the batches of values by subtracting the group means from their respective group values: this will allow us to plot residuals for each batch.

 df2 <- df %>%